programminghoch10/weblauncher/README.md

 # weblauncher
-Weblauncher is a startscreen launcher which only has the purpose to display a website, made for kiosk purposes.
+Weblauncher is a startscreen launcher which only displays a website, made for kiosk purposes.

 __This version is made only for rooted devices!__